 People often think that being self-employed, working from home or freelancing—the terms are often interchangeable in conversations—is awesome.
-Unfortunately, like I explained before, there are many misconceptions about this career choice.
+Unfortunately, as I explained before, there are many misconceptions about this career choice.

 Being a Jack-of-all-trades

-I work as an English-to-French translator, bilingual copywriter, editor and proofreader—but sometime I translate documents from French to English, sometime I edit manuscripts in French, sometime I proof communication products in English.
+I work as an English-to-French translator, bilingual copywriter, editor and proofreader—but sometimes I translate documents from French to English, edit manuscripts in French, or proof communication products in English.
 I don’t have a specific job title awarded to me by HR along with a job description.
 I’m not stuck in a role, I can be whatever I want depending on the need.
 To use a travel metaphor, it’s like I’m exploring Europe instead of staying in Paris for a month.
-I deal with all kinds of clients too: the “Germans” who have a long list of requirements down to where commas should be placed; the “British” and their über-polite requests; the “Italians” who insist on describing projects LOUDLY OVER THE PHONE; the “French” and their urgent assignments that will be canceled at the last minute because the manager is away; the “Spanish” who let me do whatever I want as long as I translate into French and not Hindi; the “Swiss” who pay very well; the “Belgians” who feed me chocolate when I work on site… Oh, and let’s not forget the “Russians” who wants to know exactly what I’m doing, where the files are stored and where I am sitting right now.
+I deal with all kinds of clients too: the “Germans” who have a long list of requirements down to where commas should be placed; the “British” and their über-polite requests; the “Italians” who insist on describing projects LOUDLY OVER THE PHONE; the “French” and their urgent assignments that will be cancelled at the last minute because the manager is away; the “Spanish” who let me do whatever I want as long as I translate into French and not Hindi; the “Swiss” who pay very well; the “Belgians” who feed me chocolate when I work on-site… Oh, and let’s not forget the “Russians” who want to know exactly what I’m doing, where the files are stored and where I am sitting right now.
 At the end of the day, I feel that my skills were put to good use—including my interpersonal skills.

 Developing new non-job specific skills